mortezakowkabi/jcb-persian-documentation/036-Setting-Site-View-Permission.md

 * Use **Custom Post-Flight scripts** to remind or enforce permission settings.
 * Customize error messages for better UX.
 * Use **Custom Code Implementations** for complex access logic.
-* Test your compiled component’s front-end behavior after installation.
+* Test your compiled component's front-end behavior after installation.

 ---